semrush/intergalactic/website/docs/components/link/link-api.md

 ## Link.Addon

-The addon inside the link (most often it is an icon) places the correct padding units depending on the size.
+The addon inside the link (most often an icon) places the correct padding units depending on the size.
 Takes all properties of the `Box`.

 ```jsx
 import Link from 'intergalactic/link';